kyzabuilds/xeno.nvim/CONTRIBUTING.md

 ## Planned Features

-### Better support for IPC
-Currently implementation is pretty buggy and needs some work,

 ### On-going Language & Syntax Support
 If you notice any inconsistencies with syntax highlighting for your language or have ideas for improvements to the syntax highlighting system, pull requests are very welcome!
 We're always looking to enhance language support and fix highlighting issues.